Hakata Ikkousha Ramen

 The Black Devil – a mix of black garlic tonkotsu and “God Fire” spicy broths, an increasingly popular combination in local ramen shops – was truly a sight to behold, though the Miso Tonkotsu ramen was more of a standout on flavor.
 Their Spicy Karaage appetizer, while not intensely hot, was so outstandingly balanced in heat and umami that we would consider returning just to eat it again.

-That said, a bowl of the standard Black Tonkotsu ramen was sort of flat – less garlicky than expected – and the Black Devil looked better than it tasted, with one-note spice.
-We were somewhat disappointed by the unremarkable thin noodles in both of these bowls, as well as the Hakata Gyoza, which were small and quickly became soggy.
+However, a bowl of the standard Black Tonkotsu ramen was sort of flat and less garlicky than expected, while the Black Devil looked better than it tasted, with one-note spice.
+We were also somewhat disappointed by the unremarkable thin noodles in both of these bowls, as well as the Hakata Gyoza, which were small and quickly became soggy.

-Each of the ramen bowls arrived underappointed with toppings – one thin slab of pork and some veggies – and we were prompted to check in on Yelp to get free toppings to complete our bowls.
-That’s not the type of dining experience we prefer, ramen shop or otherwise.
+Each of the ramen bowls arrived underappointed with toppings: one thin slab of pork and some veggies.
+In a bizarre promotional move that remains unmatched in our experience, we were prompted to check in on Yelp to get free toppings to complete our bowls.
+That’s not the type of dining we enjoy, ramen shop or otherwise.

 Stats